-We expect our gross profit to improve assuming we increase our sales volumes which could also decrease the product manufacturing costs.
-Improvements may be partially offset by the lower margins we expect upon the launch period of our new ReStore and Distributed Products as well as due to an increase in the cost of product parts.
+We expect our gross profit to improve, assuming we increase our sales volumes, which could also decrease the product manufacturing costs.
+Improvements may be partially offset by the lower margins we currently expect from ReStore and our Distributed Products as well as due to an increase in the cost of product parts, especially as long as COVID-19 pandemic is affecting the market.